geek and proud

 Review: iPod mini-speaker

 One of my few complaints (serious complaints; there are a million minor things that I could bitch about forever, but don’t really matter) about the iPod Touch is that it lacks a speaker.
 I don’t care about a high quality speaker for music, but it would be nice to be able to play videos or Youtube clips for other people on it, without needing headphones.
+If you are a loyal fan to apple products, you might also want to check this blog post on the best android emulators for ios devices.

 I was searching around for something and came across this: Mini Speaker For Apple iPod, iPhone.
 My first thought: That thing is probably a piece of shit.
 My second thought: it’s only $19.
 So I bought it.